 A fat scale is a very convenient tool that can help you identify your body composition and fat percentage on top of displaying other information regarding your health and fitness.
 However, you must realize and accept that the reading will not always be precise and depiction of your percentage can vary considerably based on how consistent and similar the tests are.

 After noting down your fat percentage, we recommend that you compare the figure each time you test yourself.
 Just compare the body percentage.
 If you are concerned about your weight and fat, do not hesitate to consult a medical professional.
 Remember, prevention is always better than cure.

 Develop An Easy To Follow Routine

 If you want to measure your body fat every day, it is better to test yourself the same time each day.
-That is primarily because measuring your body weight, and fat will be drastically different after eating or drinking or exercising.
+That is primarily because measuring your body weight, and fat will be drastically different after having food or coffee or exercising.

 Measuring after drinking a large amount of water or eating a big meal will interfere with the reading.
 Exercising will increase the temperature of your body, which is another factor that will influence the outcome.